 We have a number of well- trained, good quality Support Staff at Heamoor Community Primary School who are employed to support the learning of all the children.

-The line manager for Support Staff is the Assistant Headteacher/SENCO, Mrs Lesley Osborne.
+The line managers for Support Staff are the Assistant Headteachers, Mrs Lesley Osborne and Miss Tamsin Cocks.

 Good Support Staff: